Whatsapp Icon

 • Pain Management: Pain in the treatment area is common.
 Your healthcare team can recommend medications or therapies to help control discomfort.

-• Lymphedema: If your lymph nodes were affected, you might experience swelling.
+• Lymphedema: If your lymph nodes are affected, you might experience swelling.
 Physical therapy or special garments can help manage this condition.

 • Sexual Health: Vulvar cancer treatment can affect your sexual function and desire.
 A counselor specializing in sexual health can offer strategies and support.